cchandre/Polarimetry/README.md

 * <img src="https://github.com/cchandre/Polarimetry/blob/master/Icons/round_open_in_new_black_48dp.png" alt=" " width="30"/> exports the binary mask in a `.png` format.
 Three options to create the masks: using selected ROIs only, using all the image above threshold, or a combination of both (component of the image above threshold and inside selected ROIs).

 ### Options Tab

+The Display table lists all possible outputs: `Composite`,

 ### Advanced Tab